wanghaisheng/responsive-landing-page-starter/content/blog/en/make-phone-calls-with-microsoft-excel-and-vonage-open-contactpad-sdk.md

 ## Setting up Script Lab and First Lines of Code

 When you install Script Lab in Excel, it creates a Script Lab menu item to the right of the Help menu item.
-When you click on it, you will see 3 buttons that help you work with Script Lab - Code, Run, and Functions.
-When you click on Code, a window appears embedded into the Excel interface with a VisualStudio-like window that will hold your code.
+Click on Script Lab, you will see 3 buttons that help you work with Script Lab - Code, Run, and Functions.
+Next, click on Code, a window appears embedded into the Excel interface with a VisualStudio-like window that will hold your code.
 As long as you don't clear your browser’s cache, your Script Lab code remains.
 If you prefer more permanence, you will use the Share option to save your code as a [gist in GitHub](https://gist.github.com/).
 In my adventures, I ended up creating a lot of private gists.
 If I were working on a true integration project, I would probably transfer my code to Visual Studio Code and work with more precise version control.

 Once I got the lay of the land in Script Lab, I started with the HTML section where I knew I wanted to embed my dialer.
 To follow along, check out the instructions here for [loading the Open ContactPad](https://developer.uc.vonage.com/open-contactpad/loading-contactpad).
 This includes a [live sample](https://plnkr.co/edit/Hla8wmRvHPNTxe30?preview) of how to do this using [Plunker](https://plnkr.co/).